 Best For: Easygoing rounds, casual smokers, smooth and balanced golf cigars

-The flavor profile develops nicely throughout the smoke with notes of spice, espresso, cedar, and dark chocolate.
-It’s a great option for the back nine when the round slows down and there’s time to savor a more complex cigar.
+The profile opens up nicely as you go, with spice, espresso, cedar, and dark chocolate.
+A great call for the back nine, when the round slows down and there is time to sit with something more complex.

 Key Details: